3dcitydb/3dcitydb-docs/source/wfs/index.rst

 Web Feature Service
 ===================

+.. note:: This is the documentation of the Web Feature Service version |wfs_version|.

 The OGC *Web Feature Service* Interface Standard (WFS) provides a standardized and open interface for requesting geographic features across the web using platform-independent calls.
 Rather than sharing